VenPlugs/PlayOnSpotify/README.md

 # Play On Spotify

-A powercord plugin that Adds Play/Queue buttons to messages containing spotify embeds
+A powercord plugin that Adds Play/Queue buttons to messages containing spotify embeds.
+Clicking them will play or queue the songs on Spotify instead of playing the stupid preview in discord

 Supports songs, albums or playlists.
 Queue is only available for songs.